 There are many exercise titles but almost no books discussing the importance of movement and moving outside.
 We currently recommend a trio of books that help get folks moving more outside at every age and stage: Grow Wild, Move Your DNA, and Dynamic Aging.

 Our flagship book, Move Your DNA was crucial to beginning this “exercise is movement but movement is not exercise” discussion and was a 2017 Foreword Indie Award Honorable Mention for Health and Finalist for Science.

 Bowman covers some complicated topics, including physics, biology, kinesiology, and mathematics, but her tone is light, conversational, and often humorous, making learning from her effortless.
 Skillful use of analogy and metaphor makes complex topics accessible. ..Enjoyable, convincing, and sure to change the way fitness buffs (and couch potatoes) move. ―Foreword Reviews

 Grow Wild not only breaks down the ‘big ideas’ behind movement as a nutrient, it serves as a field guide―how to spot all the movement opportunities we’re currently missing.

 Logical, persuasive, and compassionate arguments make this a timely resource: we’re all culpable of sitting around too much, but we’re all capable of redefining our modern mold, too.― Foreword Reviews

-You can find our e-books at these vendors: OverDrive, Baker & Taylor (AXIS 360), EBSCO, Hoopla, Mackin, Perlego, ProQuest, Academic.
+You can find our ebooks and audiobooks at these library vendors: OverDrive, Baker & Taylor (AXIS 360), EBSCO, Hoopla, Mackin, Perlego, ProQuest, Academic.